bsongOT/logseq-plugin-areas/README.md

 + wheel : zoom in & zoom out

 # Properties
-+ area : Conceptually connect a block and an area.
++ area-block : Conceptually connect a block and an area.
 + area-page : Conceptually connect a page and an area.

 # Terms